mozilla/remote-settings/docs/tutorial-attachments.rst

 The Remote Settings administration tool supports attachments as well.
 If a collection has a record schema and attachments are "enabled" for that collection, then editors will be able to upload attachments as part of editing records.

+The controls for attachments in a given collection are in the ``attachment`` field in the collection data. ``attachment`` should be an object and it can have the following properties:

+- ``enabled``: boolean, true to enable attachments for this collection
+- ``required``: boolean, true if records in this collection must have an attachment

-You can enable attachments on a collection on the edit screen by checking the "File attachment" section.
-The checkboxes here correspond to the ``attachment`` field of the collection's data.
+In stage, you can also enable attachments on a collection on the edit screen by checking the "File attachment" section.